demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-execute
 ***
-Create a new process on the remote machine with the specified command string
+Creates a new process on the remote machine with the specified command string

 #### Base Command